'We want refund!' Angry cruise passengers protest skipped ports

 And "when things got loud, the General Manager just left the atrium which only escalated things," Rogers wrote.

-Passengers gathered in the atrium of Norwegian Spirit cruise ship on Monday to protests skipped ports of call.
+Passengers gathered in the atrium of Norwegian Spirit cruise ship on Monday to protest skipped ports of call.

 Cody McNutt from Twitter